QutEcoacoustics/audio-analysis/docs/guides/generic_recognizers.md

 </figure>

 Hand-crafted, *rule-based* templates can be built using just one or a few examples of the target call.
-But like any ule-based *AI* system, they are *brittle*, that is, they break easily if the target call falls even slightly outside the bounds of the rules.
+But like any rule-based *AI* system, they are *brittle*, that is, they break easily if the target call falls even slightly outside the bounds of the rules.

 A supervised machine-learning model, for example an SVM or Random Forest, is far more resilient to slight changes in the